bochinchero/decred-pub/dcrdex_setup.md

 ### Decred Wallet Creation

-A Decred wallet will be created as part of the decred installation process, you will be given a sequence of 33 words known as a seed phrase.
+A Decred wallet will be created as part of the installation process, you will be given a sequence of 33 words known as a seed phrase.
 Write it down and store it in a safe place and **DO NOT SHARE IT WITH ANYONE**.
 For more information see the [Wallets & Seeds](https://docs.decred.org/faq/wallets-and-seeds/) section of the Decred documentation.

 ## Configuration and Registration